canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 * [GCcode](https://gccode.ssc-spc.gc.ca/) (internal to Government of Canada only)

+### Two Factor Authentication (2FA)

+Use 2 factor authentication whenever possible to ensure

 ### Organizations

 Departments are free to choose the platform that best suites their operational needs but their projects should all be regrouped under a unique organization.

 Organizations should be registered in the Open Resource Exchange.

+### Repository vs Projects Names

+Projects names should be bilingual but repositories names can be unilingual or use acronyms.

 ## Mandatory files